rbm4/CAAS---Custom-Ai-Ability-System/readme.md

    Description:
    ------------
    A lightweight system that aims to control conditionals for units in general to use a myriad of custom abilities from any different types of abilities in the warcraft 3 engine.
-It is well known that the base warcraft 3 AI system does not control every ability correctly this system aims to be a backbone for the usage of any ability in-game for many supported conditionals present here.
+It is well known that the base warcraft 3 AI system does not control every ability correctly, this system aims to be a backbone for the usage of any ability in-game for many supported conditionals present here.
-   Initially designed for AI heroes in my custom map, but can be used for any unit.
+   Initially designed for AI heroes in my custom map, it can be used for any unit.
    By Ricardo Malafaia (darkprofeta).

    This library is also a final course work for my Information Systems degree, the system was made inside my custom map and improved in many ways to be more flexible and useful for any type of map and used as submission for the course.